rom1mouret/mpcl/README.md

 Alternatively, if the classifiers/regressors are designed to be analytically invertible, then you can calculate the latent values that correspond to the targets, and train processors to predict the latent values as if they were the ground-truth.

+##### > Isn't stabilizing meaning the same as stabilizing representations?

+I mean "representation" in the ML sense, as in "[representation learning](https://en.wikipedia.org/wiki/Feature_learning)".
+I do not mean "mental representation".

+In that sense, if Representation-Preserving Continual Learning (RPCL) were a thing, it would not be the same thing as MPCL.
+It would be more limited and limiting.

+Not every representation vector needs stability, whereas meaning always needs stability.
+Also, representation vectors can be more fine-grained than meaning.

+In a classification setting, each class' representation vectors need stability.
+Meaning is not a particularly useful concept in such a setting because it is conceivable to enumerate all the representation vectors that need stability without resorting to any other concept.

+In regression and motor settings, however, it becomes harder to identify the representations that need stability`*` and it is useful to look at the problem from a meaning angle, i.e. the link between representations and goals.
+Goal-realizing functions need to remain *accurate*.
+They need not remain *stable* at all times.

+`*` I’m still debating whether it would be practical or not to require stability for every single representation vector of the training set, thereby doing away with meaning.